-The Company beneficially owns approximately 8% of Castle.
-Mr. Lampen serves as Castle's President and Chief Executive Officer and Henry C. Beinstein, a member of the Company's Board of Directors, serves as a director of Castle.
+The Company beneficially owns approximately 8% of Castle Brands Inc. Mr. Lampen serves as Castle's President and Chief Executive Officer and Henry C. Beinstein, a member of the Company's Board of Directors, serves as a director of Castle.
 In October 2008, Vector entered into an agreement with Castle where the Company agreed to make available the services of Mr. Lampen to serve as the President and Chief Executive Officer of Castle as well as other financial, accounting and tax services.
-Vector recognized management fees of \$100,000 in 2015 under the agreement and Castle is paying the Company management fees of \$100,000 per year in 2016.
+Vector recognized management fees of \$100,000 in 2016 under the agreement and Castle is paying the Company management fees of \$100,000 per year in 2017.
 The Company owns \$200,000 of Castle convertible debt, which bears interest at 5% per annum, due in 2018.
-The Company recorded interest income of \$10,000 from the notes for the year ended December 31, 2015.
+The Company recorded interest income of \$10,000 from the notes for the year ended December 31, 2016.
 The notes are convertible into Castle shares at \$0.90 per share.
+Dr. Frost is a director of Castle and beneficially owns more than 10% of Castle.

 In addition to its interests in LTS and Castle, the Company has investments in other entities where Dr. Frost has a relationship.
-These include: (i) five investments in 2006, 2008, 2009, 2011 and 2015 totaling approximately \$19,493,322 in common stock of OPKO Inc. (NYSE: OPK) and another \$5,000,000 in OPKO convertible bonds in 2013 (in OPKO convertible bonds through the Company's Accommodations Acquisition Corp ("AAC") subsidiary); (ii) a \$500,000 investment in 2008 for 2,259,796 shares in Tiger X Medical Inc. (formerly known as Cardo Medical Inc. (OTC BB: CDOM)); and (iii) a \$250,000 investment in 2008, a \$125,000 investment in 2010 and a \$200,000 investment in 2015 in Cocrystal Discovery Inc. (OTC BB: COCP).
-Dr. Frost is a director, executive officer and/or more than 10% stockholder of OPKO and other entities in which the Company has invested as well such as LTS, Castle and CoCrystal.
+These include: (i) five investments in 2006, 2008, 2009, 2011 and 2015 in common stock of OPKO Inc. (NYSE: OPK) ("Opko") and in OPKO convertible bonds in 2013 (in OPKO convertible bonds through the Company's Accommodations Acquisition Corp ("AAC") subsidiary); (ii) an investment in 2008 for shares in BioCardia Inc. (formerly known as Tiger X Medical Inc. and Cardo Medical Inc. (OTC: BCDA)) ("BioCarda"); and (iii) investments in 2008 and 2015 in Cocrystal Discovery Inc. (OTCQB: COCP).
+Dr. Frost is a director, executive officer and/or more than 10% stockholder of OPKO and other entities in which the Company has invested as well such as LTS, Castle, BioCarda and CoCrystal.
 Additional investments in entities where Dr. Frost has a relationship may be made in the future.

 In September 2012, the Company entered into an office lease with Frost Real Estate Holdings, LLC ("FREH"), an entity affiliated with Dr. Frost.
 The lease is for 12,390 square feet of space in an office building in Miami, Florida.
 The initial term of the lease is five years, subject to two optional five-year term extensions.
 Payments under the lease commenced in May 2013.
 The lease provides for payments of \$30,975 per month in the first year increasing to \$35,202 per month in the fifth year, plus applicable sales tax.
 The rent includes operating expenses, property taxes and parking.
-A \$220,000 tenant improvement allowance will be credited to the rent pro-rata over the initial five-year term.
+A \$220,000 tenant improvement allowance has been credited to the rent pro-rata over the initial five-year term.
 In connection with the execution of the lease, the Company received the advice and opinion of a commercial real estate firm that the lease terms were fair and that the Company received terms favorable in the market.
-The Company recorded rent expense associated with the lease of \$380,306 for the year ended December 31, 2015.
+The Company recorded rent expense associated with the lease of \$380,306 for the year ended December 31, 2016.